 Tony comes to The Florida Aquarium from the Chicago Bulls organization, where he worked in various roles for 32 seasons.
 As the department lead of the Alumni Relations, Community Relations and Player Program departments, Tony is a pioneer in diversity, equity and inclusion and social responsibility.
 He was the first to develop impactful programs that are now being emulated by the NBA League, NBA teams and other professional sports organizations.
 Tony was the recipient of the NBA’s ‘Values of the Game’ Award.
 Under his leadership, the Chicago Bulls Social Responsibility team was awarded the first-ever ESPN ‘Humanitarian Team of the Year’ Award.

 Tony’s interest include traveling, exploring nature and playing tennis.
 He’s a long-time Trekkie, who lives in Tampa with his beloved canine companion, a Havanese named Louie.

 Senior Vice President of Engagement and Learning

-A seasoned educator, Debbi Stone is the senior vice president of learning at The Florida Aquarium.
+A seasoned educator, Debbi Stone is the senior vice president of engagement and learning at The Florida Aquarium.
 In her role, which also includes the oversight of guest services, she leads educational programming for all ages, including Pre-K, K-12 children, fellow teachers, lifelong learning for retirees, and visitors to the Aquarium as well as a variety of community-based audiences such as Scouts, homeschool families and camp participants.
 Her philosophy is that inspiration and a positive connection with the natural world are the building blocks for engaging current and future decision makers and problem solvers for the protection of our Blue Planet.